lanceraju/DijkstrasAlgorithm/README.md

 # DijkstrasAlgorithm

-Implemented Dijkstras Algorithm in finding the most optimal path from any two points on a graph, decided by the user.
-Additionally, the graph may be created through the programs built-in RNG or specified by the user as well.
+The program performs Dijkstra's Algorithm in finding the most optimal path using either an automatically produced graph or a manually entered graph by the user.
+The output is in a matrix format, with the top row and leftmost column representing node-axis.